Melting curve analysis

 Melting curve analysis is an assessment of the dissociation characteristics of double-stranded DNA during heating.
 As the temperature is raised, the double strand begins to dissociate leading to a rise in the absorbance intensity, hyperchromicity.
 The temperature at which 50% of DNA is denatured is known as the melting temperature.
 Measurement of melting temperature can help us predict species by just studying the melting temperature.
 This is because every organism has a specific melting curve.

-The information gathered can be used to infer the presence and identity of single-nucleotide polymorphisms (SNP).
-This is because G-C base pairing have 3 hydrogen bonds between them while A-T base pairs have only 2.
-DNA with mutations from either A or T to either C or G will create a higher melting temperature.
+A greater proportion of G-C base pairs (as opposed to A-T base pairs) leads to a higher melting point.
+This is attributable to the more favorable stacking energies associated with dimers that involve G-C base pairs.

 The information also gives vital clues to a molecule's mode of interaction with DNA.
 Molecules such as intercalators slot in between base pairs and interact through pi stacking.
 This has a stabilizing effect on DNA's structure which leads to a raise in its melting temperature.
 Likewise, increasing salt concentrations helps diffuse negative repulsions between the phosphates in the DNA's backbone.
 This also leads to a rise in the DNA's melting temperature.
 Conversely, pH can have a negative effect on DNA's stability which may lead to a lowering of its melting temperature.